<bgsound src="beourguest.mid" loop="3" balance="0" volume="-600">

 Have ready a large pice of cheesecloth inside of strainer (in the sink).
 Pour the curdled egg mixture into chesecloth.
 Bring up the sides of cheesecloth, forming the mixture into a ball while twisting ends of cheesecloth around the ball until tight, squeezing out the water.
 Tie off cheesecloth close to the ball and hang over sink over night, or at least 8-10 hours.
 Cheese ball will be firm when taken down.

 Remove cheesecloth, wrap the ball in foil and refrigerate.
 Excellent served with sliced ham on Pascha with sweet butter and beetradish (either on top or on the side), and cup of hot coffee!
+Will keep in refrigerator about 1 week.

 1 package of saltines (16 oz)